 Traditional dental restoratives or fillings, are made of different materials including gold, porcelain, and composite materials.
 The strength and durability of these materials work for restored teeth that must withstand forces from chewing, often in the back of the mouth.

-Before your treatment begins, Dr. Giaquinto will discuss all of your options with you and help you choose the best filling for your particular case.
+Before your tooth filling in Albuquerque begins, Dr. Giaquinto will discuss all of your options with you and help you choose the best filling for your particular case.
 In preparation for this discussion it may be helpful to understand the two basic types of dental fillings — direct and indirect.

 What’s Right for Me?

-Newer dental fillings are made of ceramic and plastic compounds that imitate the appearance of natural teeth.
+Newer tooth colored fillings in Albuquerque are made of ceramic and plastic compounds that imitate the appearance of natural teeth.
 These compounds, often called composite resins, are usually used on the front teeth where a natural appearance is important, but they can also be used on the back teeth depending on the location and extent of the tooth decay.

 Composite fillings are tooth-colored fillings that are used to repair a tooth that has been damaged, from decay, a chip or something else.
 Once the damaged part of the tooth is removed, the composite filling is used to fill the tooth, giving it back its original form.
-Composite fillings are only one of the many filling options that are available for tooth restorations.
+Composite teeth in Rio Rancho and Albuquerque are only one of the many filling options that are available for tooth restorations.
 Each option has its own benefits and drawbacks, and Dr. Giaquinto can discuss the different options with you.

 Composite fillings can be closely matched to a tooth’s existing color and are therefore more preferred for front teeth or other visible teeth.
 Composite fillings are also durable, lasting for several years, but they may have to be replaced after time.